wwwwwwzx/3DSRNGTool/Data/SOSCall.md

 Rate2 = 4 * A * S1 * S2 * S3 * BCR.
 Rounded to the nearest multiple of 1/4096 and finally the nearest integer, capped at 100.
 - A: Lead Pokemon Ability Bonus.
 If Ability is Intimidate / Unnerve / Pressure: **x1.2 (0x4CCC/0x4000)**
 - S1: If the Pokemon called for help last turn and is calling for help this turn: **x1.5**
-- S2: If the ally Pokemon that was called was hit with supereffective attack on the first turn it appeared: **x2**
+- S2: If the ally Pokemon that was called was hit with super-effective attack on the first turn it appeared: **x2**
 - S3: If the Pokemon called for help, but none appeared, the previous turn: **x3**

 #### Note: Actual Chance of SOS Call Success